White Hutchinson white paper

 To sum it all up, there are some rules that you can use to drive the development of high-quality food service that will draw guests and keep them coming back.

-• No facility is too small to have food service.
+• No facility is too small to have quality food service.

 • Food & beverage is an essential component of group socialization.

-• Food & beverage can drive visits and frequency as much as, if not more than, entertainment.
+• Food & beverage can drive visits and frequency more than entertainment.

 • Food & beverage increases length-of-stay, per capita expenditures, market draw and profits.